Table of Contents[Hide][Show]

 This 1845 hotel in the foothills of the Shawangunk Mountains has so many tragedies in its history that it reportedly has too many spirits to count.

 Owned by Beatrice and James Shanley in the early 1900s, the couple lost three children, all before their first birthday.
-Many guests have reported seeing a woman in period dress wandering the hallways and said they smelled her fragrant perfume.
+Many guests have reported seeing a woman in a period dress wandering the hallways and said they smelled her fragrant perfume.

 Christine Tibbetts says